milesj/packemon/website/docs/index.md

 ## Features

-- Configure packages for Node.js or Web browsers, with multiple output formats like CommonJS and ECMAScript.
+- Configure packages for Node.js, Web browsers, or React Native, with multiple output formats like CommonJS and ECMAScript.
 - Builds packages with Rollup to create self-contained and tree-shaken entry points.
 Provide the smallest file sizes possible!
 - Transforms packages with Babel's `preset-env` and the configured platform targets.
 Only ship and